-$$w(\sigma_k) = \frac{\sum{\sigma_j \in \sigma_k} cost(\sigma_j)}{(n+1)},$$
+$$w(\sigma_n) = \frac{\sum{\sigma{n-1} \in \sigma_n} cost(\sigma{n-1})}{(n+1)}$$

 Other geometrical properties can also be involved in the weight function design.
-On the base of the shape of (n - 1)-simplices we can consider their weighted sum instead of the unweighted sum.
-Having feature fitting weight functions the task is to solve the construction of an optimized mesh.
+On the basis of the shape of (n-1)-simplices we can consider their weighted sum instead of the unweighted sum.
+Having feature-fitting weight functions the task is to solve the construction of an optimized mesh.
 This problem is treated in the next section.

-4 Content Based Data-Dependent Reconstruction
+4 Content-Based Data-Dependent Reconstruction

-As we mentioned earlier, the feature preserving property of the reconstruction technique is achieved by specific quality-improving operations on the topology of the triangulation.
-In 2D this kind of topology transformation is called edge flip and it changes the topology as follows: In Figure 4 the edge e can be replaced with the edge $V_1 - V_3$ if the four vertices form a strictly convex quadrilateral.
+As we mentioned earlier, the feature-preserving property of the reconstruction technique is achieved by specific quality-improving operations on the topology of the triangulation.
+In 2D this kind of topology transformation is called edge flip and it changes the topology as follows: In Fig. 4 the edge e can be replaced with the edge $V_1 - V_3$ if the four vertices form a strictly convex quadrilateral.
 Via flip improvements the cost of the triangulation is decreased iteratively, and we are getting a feature-preserving mesh.
-The 2D triangulation algorithm based on this idea is called Lawson's optimization process [Law77].
+The 2D triangulation algorithm based on this idea is called Lawson's optimization process [12].

 In higher dimensions the notion of an edge flip generalizes to bistellar flips.
-Bistellar flips contain vertex removing and inserting into triangulations.
+Bistellar flips include removals from and insertions into triangulations.
 We are interested only in such transformations where the number of vertices does not change.
-This general topological operation is based on Radon's theorem from convex geometry [ES92].
-Each transformation can be interpreted as a projection of simplex into a lower dimension.
-The views of the simplex from antipodal points of view in the direction of the projection introduces the two configurations, before and after the flip.
+This general topological operation is based on Radon's theorem from convex geometry [7].
+Each transformation can be interpreted as a projection of a simplex into a lower dimension.
+The views of the simplex from antipodal points of view in the direction of the projection introduces the two configurations, before and after the flip, as is illustrated in Fig. 5.
 For example if we project a tetrahedron into a plane we get an edge flip.
 Projections which cause degeneracies in the projected complex can be interpreted as bistellar flips of lower dimension in the simplex (of lower dimension) where the degeneracy occurred.